pmonnahan/admixMap/README.md

 Additional information on the PCs and GRM can be found in the PDF report that is automatically generated at the end of the pipeline.

 ### Genome Wide Association Mapping (GWAS)
-GWAS is performed via two softwares: [BLINK](http://zzlab.net/blink) and [GENESIS](https://github.com/UW-GAC/GENESIS).
-BLINK implements a novel multi-locus methodology that is fast, capable of handling large datasets, and claims greater statistical power.
-However, the program is incapable of generating coefficient estimates necessary for calculating odds ratios, polygenic risk scores, etc.  GENESIS scales poorly with sample size, but is well-documented, written in R (and thus more transparent), and provides much more detailed output.
+GWAS is performed via [GENESIS](https://github.com/UW-GAC/GENESIS).
+GENESIS scales poorly with sample size, but is well-documented, written in R (and thus more transparent), and provides much more detailed output.

 Association Mapping settings in config.yml: